Development Director Position

 The Lord & Schryver Conservancy is an equal opportunity employer and affirmative action employer.
 Women and people of color are encouraged to apply.
 Our organization does not discriminate on the basis of age, race, religion, color, sex, national origin, marital status, sexual orientation, class, gender identity, physical or mental disability.

 Submit a cover letter outlining why your experience is relevant to this development role at the Lord & Schryver Conservancy and a chronological resume to email@example.com.
 Please include your full name in the subject line of the email.
-Application materials will be reviewed beginning on August 29, 2023 and will be accepted until the position is filled.
+The deadline for application materials is October 30, 2023.